mvasilkov/super2023/README.md

 ## Controls

-* Arrow keys or WASD
+- Arrow keys or WASD (and R to restart the level)
-* Tap on the screen
+- Tap on the screen
-* Gamepad left analog stick (and B to restart the level)
+- Gamepad left analog stick (and B to restart the level)

+The icons are: toggle audio, restart the level, and level select.

 ## Installation